Serving Troy, Albany, and all of Upstate New York

 A Slip of the Mind Can Change Another’s Life

 It takes just a second or two of distraction to cause a serious accident and forever change the life of an innocent person.
 “Officer, I just looked down at my phone for a second.”
 Meanwhile, someone is killed or laid up in a hospital with painful injuries.
 If you or a family member has been involved in a serious auto accident, you may be entitled to recover considerable damages for medical expenses, lost income, and additional sums for pain and suffering.
 Retaining an expert attorney is crucial to your success, however.
 E. Stewart Jones Hacker Murphy has the judgment and experience to assist you in reaching the best possible settlement.
 We also have the skills and tenacity required to take your case to trial, if necessary.

 We are one of the most highly respected law firms in upstate New York, and the Capital District.
-We have been representing clients for more than a hundred years; our law practice has stood the test of time.
+We have been representing clients for more than 125 years; our law practice has stood the test of time.
 Make the right call.
 Call us now at (518) 730-4723 or complete our online form.
 The E. Stewart Jones Hacker Murphy law firm has an attorney available to assist clients 24 hours a day, 7 days a week, 365 days a year – even on holidays.